Lumi-supercomputer/LUMI-EasyBuild-containers/easybuild/easyconfigs/a/AlphaFold/USER.md

     -   `SINGULARITY_BINDPATH` will mount all necessary directories from the system, including everything that is needed to access the project, scratch and flash file systems.

+    -   `RUNSCRIPTS` and `RUNSCRIPTSALPHAFOLD` contain the full path of the directory containing some sample run scripts that can be used to run software in the container, or as inspiration for your own variants.

+3. It creates currently 1 script in the $RUNSCRIPTS directory:

+    -   `conda-python-simple`: This initialises Python in the container and then calls Python with the arguments of `conda-python-simple`.
+It can be used, e.g., to run commands through Python that utilise a single task but all GPUs.

 The container uses a miniconda environment in which Python and its packages are installed.
 That environment needs to be activated in the container when running, which can be done